ruuda/convector/readme.md

 ------------

 Hardware: a CPU that supports the AVX instructions is required.
-In practice this means Sandy Bridge os later.
+In practice this means Sandy Bridge or later.
 FMA instructions can be taken advantage of too, those are Haswell or later.

 Software: a recent nightly version of the